 It is all very interesting, but I’ll leave you to tour to learn more!
 The tour ends in the tasting room, where depending on the tickets you purchased, you can sample some of Taittinger’s champagnes.

 We went for the tickets that included two tastings.
 We honestly didn’t know much about champagne before this trip, so figured being able to compare would be helpful in learning more about the wines.
 We tried the Taittinger Brut Reserve and then the Taittinger 2006 Grand Cru.
-The Grand Cru was our favorite champagne of the trip.
+The Grand Cru was our favorite champagne of the trip and Taittinger is now our go-to for celebrating big milestones with friends and family.
 Highly recommend!

 Described by our Airbnb host as the “Disneyland” of champagne cellar tours, we had no idea what to expect from Pommery.
 When I had booked the tour, the draw was that its house featured beautiful Art Deco architecture and it would be neat to see how another house did its tours after seeing Taittinger.